ardilsercan/hassfend/build-scripts/README.md

-# Bundling NDX Tech Frontend
+# Bundling NDX IoT Platform Frontend

-The NDX Tech build pipeline contains various steps to prepare a build.
+The NDX IoT Platform build pipeline contains various steps to prepare a build.

 - Generating icon files to be included
 - Generating translation files to be included